OLProtocol/docs-en/OrdX/background.md

 3. Promoting the application of the Ordinals protocol by solidifying its core content, avoiding complications caused by protocol upgrades.
 This benefits existing assets based on the Ordinals protocol (such as BRC-20) and attracts more projects developed on the Ordinals protocol.
 4. Addressing issues with the BRC-20 protocol, which requires inscribing before transferring tokens and necessitates additional ledger to track the transfer history of BRC-20 assets.
 5. Providing an upgrade option for BRC-20 assets to migrate directly to the ordx protocol and become ordx assets.
-6. Mitigating the risk of token burn, which can occur more easily with the Atomicals protocol.
+6. Mitigating the risk of token burn.
-7. Preparing for trading Ordinals assets on the Lightning Network (OLD protocol).
+7. Preparing for trading Ordinals assets on the Lightning Network (OLDEX protocol).

 Ordinals Protocol